MUSC Bulletin | General Information

 The Center for Academic Excellence offers academic enhancement/ support through small-group, course-specific Supplemental Instruction (tutoring) in any course at the University.
 Any student may request such assistance for any course.
 With an assigned course-specific Supplemental Instructor, a student can discuss key concepts, extract important information from texts, review class notes, and prepare for exams.

 CAE’s computer lab is designed to meet the diverse needs of students, faculty, and staff.
 (Bring your own paper, and you can print at no charge).
 This computer lab is available 24/7.
-Call 792-6390 for assistance or schedule an appointment.

 171 Ashley Avenue, 201 Colbert Education Center/Library, (843)792-6390

 The Writing Center is an excellent resource for the development of good writing skills… from the drafting stage through revision, editing, and even publication.
-Writing Center faculty members teach students to communicate effectively with their professors, their fellow students, and their patients through constructive dialogue and one-on-one collaborations.
+Writing Center faculty (5) teach students to communicate effectively with their professors, their fellow students, and their patients through constructive dialogue and one-on-one collaborations.
 From a review of the literature on the latest standards of care or a cover letter for that first job to a dissertation or grant proposal, these experts in scientific and professional writing teach skills necessary for career success.
 We also are available for seminars/workshops and class lectures.
 We can teach you to become more effective, efficient writers and specifically work with you on any of the following:

 • choosing a topic for a paper